defunSM/Data-Science-Portfolio/README.md

 ## Projects

 [**Disaster Response Classification**](https://github.com/defunSM/Data-Science-Machine-Learning-Portfolio/tree/main/Diasaster%20Response%20Classification) - Text messages as input to a **Multi-Label** classification model to identify the diasaster category.
-Built a ETL and ML pipeline to process **class imbalanced** data from [Appen](https://appen.com/) and *improved f1-score* of model using **undersampling**.
+A ETL and ML pipeline to process **class imbalanced** data from [Appen](https://appen.com/) and *improved f1-score* of model using **undersampling**.

-[**Starbucks Promotional Analysis**](https://github.com/defunSM/Data-Science-Portfolio/tree/main/Starbucks%20Promotion%20Analysis) - Analysis of Starbucks Promotional data using **hypothesis testing**.
-Developing an **optimal promotional strategy** by training a model based on the promotional data.
+[**Starbucks Promotional Analysis**](https://github.com/defunSM/Data-Science-Portfolio/tree/main/Starbucks%20Promotion%20Analysis) - Achieve an **Optimal promotional strategy** by training a model based on the promotional data and **hypothesis testing**.

-[**NYC Salary Growth Predicator**](https://github.com/defunSM/NYC-Salary-Predictor) - Created model to predict salary based on title description and forcast expected growth of a job to help inform NYC budget.
+[**NYC Salary Growth Predicator**](https://github.com/defunSM/NYC-Salary-Predictor) - Model to predict salary based various features and forcast expected growth of a job to help inform NYC budget.
 Exploratory Data Analysis of the data set from [OpenData](https://opendata.cityofnewyork.us/data/).

-[**NYC Airbnb**](https://github.com/defunSM/Data-Science-Portfolio/tree/main/NYC%20Airbnb) - Identifying most valuable property assets and strategies for maximizing profits for property owners in NYC from a NYC airbnb Dataset.
+[**NYC Airbnb**](https://github.com/defunSM/Data-Science-Portfolio/tree/main/NYC%20Airbnb) - Identify most valuable property assets and strategies for maximizing profits for property owners in NYC from a NYC airbnb Dataset.